 - Little or no advance planning is needed.
 All you need is a quick check of the web site to find out when campus tours are offered and if pre-registration is required.

 - There’s comfort in the familiar.
 If you’ve already spent time on campus or have friends who attend the college, then you probably already feel comfortable with the people and the place.
 Use this to your advantage and don’t be shy about asking questions.
-Getting all of your questions answered is critical to making the right college choice.

 - You’ll discover what you don’t know.
 It’s easy to take the familiar for granted.
 By going on a local campus tour, you’ll be surprised to learn some local history, discover the programs enhance learning opportunities, what extracurricular programs there are, and find out what’s required to get admitted.
-You’ll likely gain a fresh perspective when you see your local college through the eyes of students who came to this school from different states or countries.
+You’ll likely gain a fresh perspective when you see your local college through the eyes of students who came from different states or countries.